XanaduBarchetta/bcb-discord-bot/README.md

-This is a Discord bot for fetching the latest posts to Bittersweet Candy Bowl.
+This is a Discord bot for performing light administrative tasks in the BCB Discord server.